BruceChanJianLe/docker-nvidia-ubuntu-ros/README.md

 ./restart.bash
 ```

-## Joining the Container with New Terminal
+## Joining the Container from A New Terminal

 Run the `join.bash` in the scripts directory.
 Follow the instructions to join / connect to the running container.
 ```bash